Historic Properties Fund

 Historic properties offer a unique charm and quality.
 Their craftsmanship, style, and detailing are timeless.
-The Vintage Properties Program is integral to our organization’s mission to preserve, restore, and transform historic places.
+The Vintage Properties Fund is integral to our organization’s mission to preserve, restore, and transform historic places.
 Since our first project in 1999, we are proud to have become a nationally recognized historic real estate program.

-Utilizing our Vintage Properties Fund, a restricted revolving fund dedicated to real estate projects, we target endangered historic properties and embark on renovations to save their unique architecture and presence in a neighborhood.
+Utilizing our Vintage Properties Fund, a restricted revolving fund dedicated to historic property redevelopment, we target endangered properties and embark on renovations to save their unique architecture and presence in a neighborhood.
 Upon completion, new property owners take over and we have helped stabilize and improve a historic neighborhood.

 Knox Heritage works with the City of Knoxville and neighborhood residents to find properties in need of restoration.
 Once identified, our Vintage Properties Committee and Board of Directors carefully study the property’s potential and the construction costs anticipated for the project.
 The Vintage Properties Fund finances the project and then that funding is replaced once the project is completed and sold to new owners.
 Knox Heritage attaches a preservation easement to the property before transferring ownership which prohibits demolition and requires proper maintenance and approval for design changes.

 DONATE TO THE HISTORIC PROPERTIES FUND

 The Vintage Properties Fund allows Knox Heritage to accept property donations, purchase endangered historic properties, or purchase options on those properties.
 In some cases, it will allow Knox Heritage to stabilize and/or make improvements to purchased properties in order to increase their marketability.
 The properties will then be marketed to locate buyers who agree to preserve and maintain the structures.
 (Please note that the Historic Properties Fund is different from our Preservation Fund which is an endowment fund.)

 3031 East Fifth Avenue